If you want to drop the kerb outside your home to create a driveway you need permission from the council before the work can be done.

 Dropping a kerb involves lowering the kerbstones and strengthening the pavement so a vehicle can be driven across.

-You will need to pay a £190 fee by credit or debit card.
-If you decide not to go ahead with the dropped kerb, or if we think your property isn't suitable for a dropped kerb, the fee is not refundable.
+When you apply for a dropped kerb, you will need to pay a £215.00 inspection fee by credit or debit card.
+If you decide not to go ahead with the dropped kerb, or if we think your property isn't suitable for a dropped kerb, this fee is not refundable.

 Once you have paid, we will arrange an appointment for an officer to visit you.